Starfish-develop/Starfish/docs/overview.rst

 The runtime of *Starfish* strongly scales with the number of pixels in each chunk.
 If instead of a chunked dataset, you have a single merged array of more than 3000 pixels, we strongly advise chunking the dataset up to speed computation time.
 As long as you have as many CPU cores as you do chunks, the evaluation time of *Starfish* is roughly independent of the number of chunks.
 Therefore, if you have access to a 64 core node of a cluster, *Starfish* can fit an entire ~50 order high-res echelle spectrum in about the same time as it would take to fit a single order.
 (For testing purposes, it may be wise to use only single order to start, however.)

 Astronomical spectra come in a wide variety of formats.
-Although there is effort to `simplify <http://specutils.readthedocs.org/en/latest/specutils/index.html>`_ reading these formats, it is beyond the scope of this package to provide an interface that would suit everyone. *Starfish* requires that the user convert their spectra into one of two simple formats: *numpy* arrays or HDF5 files.
-For more about converting spectra to these data formats, see :doc:`spectrum`.
+Although there is effort to `simplify <http://specutils .readthedocs.org/en/latest/specutils/index.html>`_ reading these formats, it is beyond the scope of this package to provide an interface that would suit everyone. *Starfish* requires that the user convert their spectra into one of two simple formats: *numpy* arrays or HDF5 files.
+For more about converting spectra to these data formats, see :doc:`api/spectrum`.

 The MCMC driver script
 ======================